0xZDH/o365spray/README.md

 > WARNING: The ActiveSync module for user enumeration is performed by submitting a single authentication attempt per user.
 If this module is run in conjunction with password spraying in a single execution, o365spray will automatically reset the account lockout timer prior to performing the password spray -- if enumeration is run alone, the user should be aware of how many and when each authentication attempt was made and manually reset the lockout timer before performing any password spraying.

+> If any bugs/errors are encountered, please open an Issue with the details (or a Pull Request with the proposed fix).
+See the [section below](#using-previous-versions) for more information about using previous versions.

 ## Usage

 Validate a domain is using O365:<br>